dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.12.0 =
+- Add: Frontend now displays up-to-date information via polling.
+Polling intervals are controlled by the admin.
+- Change: The QR-code on/off switch is now found in the new *Frontend Settings* admin screen.
+- Add: Admin can now choose a default fiat currency for users who have not made a selection in their WordPress profile screens.
+- Fix: Error when withdrawing from unlocked RPC wallets (i.e. without a passphrase)
+- Add: Arabic language translation for frontend contributed by Ed <support@2gogifts.com>
+- Improve: Nonces API is now filterable by extensions.
+Filter name is: `wallets_api_nonces`.

 = 2.11.2 =
 - Fix: Prices for Bitcoin cash reported by some exchanges as "BCC" are now changed to "BCH" to avoid confusion with BitConnect.